hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 }
 ```

-During this part, we'll asume we have the User component showing above.
-This component have two private fields _fname_ and _lname_ associated with a _greeting_ method.
+During this part, we'll assume we have the User component showing above.
+This component has two private fields _fname_ and _lname_ associated with a _greeting_ method.

-Most of time, we get our users through a JSON API.
-So the its shape is likely to like this example.
+Most of the time, we get our users through a JSON API.
+So its shape is likely to be:

 ```json
 [{ "fname": "Hassan", "lname": "Muhamad" }]